 Volunteerism & Service Conference

 2014 is the 50th Anniversary of Community Action Agencies and of Volunteers in Service to America (VISTA), the 40th Anniversary of National Volunteer Week and of the Retired & Senior Volunteer Program (RSVP), and the 20th Anniversary of AmeriCorps.
-Coinciding with the 9/11 National Day of Service and Remembrance, this conference will celebrate these milestones and also feature a nationwide simultaneous swearing-in ceremony for AmeriCorps members.
-Conference attendees will be invited to participate in one of several exciting service projects throughout the community!
+Coinciding with the 9/11 National Day of Service and Remembrance, the conference, held September 11-12, celebrated these milestones and also featured a nationwide simultaneous swearing-in ceremony for AmeriCorps members kicked off by President Obama (watch video) and President Bill Clinton from the White House, and video message from President George H.W.
+Bush and First Lady Laura Bush.
+More than 350 conference attendees participated in one of several exciting service projects throughout the community!